tc39/proposal-bigint/README.md

 ### Don't break asm.js

 Although this proposal introduces operator overloading, it throws in any of the cases that asm.js depends on for setting up type checking. asm.js relies on a few identies:
 - Unary `+` followed by an expression is always either a Number, or results in throwing.
-For this reason, unfortunately, `+` on a BigInt needs to throw, rather than being symmetrical with `+` on Number: Otherwise, previosly "type-declared" asm.js code would now be polymorphic.
+For this reason, unfortunately, `+` on a BigInt needs to throw, rather than being symmetrical with `+` on Number: Otherwise, previously "type-declared" asm.js code would now be polymorphic.
 - `|0` always returns a Number in int32 range, or throws.
 This proposal maintains that, as it would throw on a BigInt for being a mixed operand type.
 - `Math.fround` always returns a Number in float32 range, or throws.
 This proposal would throw if `Math.fround` is called with a BigInt, preserving the property.